sanjitc/Cloud-Pak-for-Data/wkc/troubleshooting/wkc-reporting.md

 # FAQ
 ## How Reporting sync works?
-* When you enable a catalog (same for projects/categories), it will crawl through the catalog and sync all it's assets/artifacts.
+When you enable a catalog (same for projects/categories), it will crawl through the catalog and sync all it's assets/artifacts.
-  * If sync fails for any asset - It is skipped and logged into __bidata_sync_errors__ table
+  * If sync fails for any asset - It is skipped and logged into __bidata_sync_errors__ table.
     * (It retries them __once__ at the end of crawl process again)
   * Then the catalog is marked as __ACTIVE__.
-    * After that any change in any assets within the catalog is communicated to reporting through RMQ events
+    * After that, any change in any assets within the catalog is communicated to reporting through RMQ events.
       * And, once it receives any event for any asset, it will __sync/re-sync that individual asset for delta change__.
-  * If it encounters any rare scenario which is not handled by code.
+  * If it encounters any rare scenario that is not handled by code.
-     * It will re-try for 4 times at the interval of 15 minutes.
+     * It will re-try 4 times at the interval of 15 minutes.
-     * and will mark catalog as __FAILED , if the issue persists even after 4 retries__.
+     * And will mark catalog as __FAILED , if the issue persists even after 4 retries__.
      * If it is marked as __FAILED__
-       * Will need to identify the cause, and fix it.
+       * Will need to identify the cause and fix it.
        * And need to initiate re-sync of that catalog - using UI option - __Update Reporting__

 ## Will sync continue or start from beginning if it fails?